PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 It begins with the provider creating a Certificate Asset with corresponding contract definition in the EDC Catalog.
 The Consumer searches the catalog using specific filters, initiates a contract negotiation, and retrieves the Endpoint Data Reference (EDR).
 The Data Plane then facilitates secure data transfer, allowing the consumer to pull the certificate.
-Once retrieved, the Backend Certificate Consumer processes the certificate and sends a Feedback Message to confirm the status.
+Once retrieved, the Backend Certificate Consumer processes the certificate and sends a status message to confirm the status.

 ##### 2.1.5.3 AVAILABLE notification followed by PULL mechanism

-After the Certificate Provider has created a Certificate Asset with corresponding contract definition in the EDC Catalog, the Certificate Provider sends a Certificate Available Notification to the Certificate Consumer.
+After the Certificate Provider has created a Certificate Asset with the corresponding contract definition in the EDC Catalog, the Certificate Provider sends a Certificate Available Notification to the Certificate Consumer.
 The Certificate Consumer uses the above described PULL mechanism to get the certificate data.
 This reduces the Certificate Consumers need for active checks for missing certificates or certificate updates and enables access to the latest certificate data.

 ##### 2.1.6 Usage Policy

-All assets included in the EDC of a dataspace participant (APIs and Certificates) **MUST** contain a usage policy that includes the Catena-X Data Exchange Governance document in version 1.0.
+All offers included in the EDC of a dataspace participant (APIs and Certificates) **MUST** contain a usage policy that includes the Catena-X Data Exchange Governance document in version 1.0.
 The use-case introduces the following usage purpose:

 - **`cx.ccm.base:1:`** *The exchanged business partner certificates are used for the purpose of verification and validation of the existence of a certification.*